 A Sun Safety display was erected right next to the pool with information about melanoma, how to identify skin cancer, and about the hazards of tanning beds.

 Brimmed hats, sunglasses, lip protection, sunscreen and UV detection cards were given away to children who read the American Cancer Society’s Sun Basics handout and were able to recite two facts.

-The Prevention & Intervention Leadership Team also seeks to improve the cardiovascular health and quality of life of adults and children in our community through prevention, detection and treatment of heart disease.
+The Advancing Health and Wellness Leadership Team also seeks to improve the cardiovascular health and quality of life of adults and children in our community through prevention, detection and treatment of heart disease.
 We seek to:

 - Support community efforts to increase youth and family physical activity, such as Carroll County Public Schools’ “Project ACES – Active Children Excel in School”,